ryan-kttam/ryan-kttam.github.io/_pages/testing_page.md

 As a result, the probability of being an emergency statement is 0.389, and being an non-emergency statement is 0.173.
 In addition, the likelihood of the event, or likelihood of being an emergency statement , is $$\frac{0.389}{(0.389+0.173)} = .692$$.
 Since 0.692 is higher than 0.5, the model will label this sentence as emergency statement.

+# Support Vector Machine

+### What is support vector machine?

+support vector machine is an algorithm that can be used for regression and classification.
+It applies kernel trick to transform data in order to find the best way to separate classes.

+## Characteristics of Support Vector Machine
+ - Can handle non-linear features
+ - Great at dealing with high dimensional data
+ - Hard to interpret when the transformations become complex
+ - Slow training time for large dataset
+ - bad performance when many noises exist/ overlapping classes.

+## How does Support Vector Machine work?
+(give an graphic example)
+The goal of SVM is to choose a line, or hyperplane, that has the widest margin that separates two or more classes.
+In other words, we want a hyperplane that leaves as much space as possible between two classes.
+Kernel trick: Kernel trick is one of the most important elements in SVM. it transform and combine predictors in order to create a new dimension that can linearly separate two or more classes.

+SVM model parameters:
+C: prevent overfitting; allows you to decide how much you want to penalize misclassified points; higher C means heavier penalties on misclassification.
+Kernel: linear, rbf, polynomial, sigmoid
+Rbf requires a new parameter called gamma,  large gamma means more complexity (easy to overfit).